Health Care Inequality in America

 That cost is added to your tax bill.

-In 2009, half of the people (46.3 percent) who used a hospital said they went because they had no other place to go for health care.
+In 2009, almost half of those who used a hospital said they went because they had no other place to go for health care.
 They use the emergency room as their primary care physician.
 It's one reason the number of emergency room visits increased from 115 million in 2005 to 136 million in 2011.

 Even those in the middle class who have insurance face devastation from health care inequality.
 In 2015, medical bankruptcies affected 1 million people.
 The insured were 3 percent more likely to declare bankruptcy than the uninsured.
 They were not prepared for unexpected deductible and coinsurance costs.
 Almost a third didn't know their hospital wasn't part of their plan.
 Around 25 percent found that the insurance denied their claims.